 Edward Seckerson, The Independent

 Echalaz came to worldwide prominence when she represented South Africa in the Cardiff Singer of the World.
-She made her debut at the Royal Opera House, Covent Garden in the 2008 season when she was invited to create the role of 'Kir' in the world premiere of Harrison Birtwistle's opera The Minotaur under the baton of Sir Antonio Pappano.
+She made her debut at the Royal Opera House in the 2008 season when she was invited to create the role of Kir in the world premiere of Harrison Birtwistle's opera The Minotaur under the baton of Sir Antonio Pappano.
 This was the season Echalaz announced herself as a major emerging talent when she garnered unanimous critical acclaim for her portrayal of Pucinni's heroine Tosca at Opera Holland Park.

-Other career highlights include a critically acclaimed debut in the role of Salome at La Monnaie, Elisabetta (Don Carlo) Berlin Staatsoper, Maddalena (Andrea Chenier) Bregenz Festival, Manon Lescaut at both Polish National Opera and at La Monnaie, Tatiana in Eugene Onegin at Bologna and Tosca at the Sydney Opera House.
+Other career highlights include a critically acclaimed debut in the role of Salome at La Monnaie, Elisabetta Don Carlo at Berlin Staatsoper, Maddalena Andrea Chenier at the Bregenz Festival, Manon Lescaut at both Polish National Opera and La Monnaie, Tatiana in Eugene Onegin at Bologna and Tosca at the Sydney Opera House.